BIOP/ijp-imagetoatlas/dataset_prerequisite.md

 If your images are uncalibrated, ABBA will assume that each pixel has a size of 1mm, which will lead to gigantic images.
 To correct for this issue, you can re-save your images with the proper metadata and make sure that the metadata is recognized by bio-formats.
 This can be done with [Kheops](https://github.com/BIOP/ijp-kheops), which offers an option to override the pixel size while an OME-TIFF version is re-exported.

 If you want to avoid the conversion step and keep using uncalibrated files, you can assemble your files in a QuPath  project, then [set each image pixel size](https://qupath.readthedocs.io/en/0.4/docs/starting/first_steps.html#setting-the-pixel-size).
-ABBA will then read the qupath metadata, and ignore the original bio-formats metadata.
+ABBA will then read the QuPath metadata, and ignore the original bio-formats metadata.

 ---